-- Students will be required to join Zoom sessions using their MAC ID/McMaster Email for authentication purposes.
-Students will not be able to access Zoom sessions using personal accounts. - Students will be required to use an easily identifiable username (i.e., first name and last name as they appear on the class list) for attendance and participation purposes. - Upon entry to Zoom classes, student microphones and cameras will be turned off.
-Please keep mics and cameras off for the duration of the meeting unless directed otherwise when asking a question or in a breakout session. - Students will need to be present during Zoom classes.
-Students will be asked to participate in polls, voting, breakout rooms, discussions, and through questions.
-Active participation during Zoom classes will be used in calculating final participation marks. - For best performance, it is recommended that you download the desktop application for Zoom.
+- Students are encouraged to download the desktop application for Zoom and login using their Mac ID. - Students will be required to use an easily identifiable username (i.e., first name and last name as they appear on the class list). - Students will be asked to participate in polls, voting, discussions, and through questions.
+Active participation during Zoom classes is required. - For best performance, it is recommended that you download the desktop application for Zoom.
 If using a webpage, the recommended browser is Google Chrome other browsers do not support all features.